pchopalli/ML-Models/README.md

 # ML Projects
 ###### ML models and EDA are part of coursework, Internship work and self-learning
++ Happy Customer Prediction Model :- Goal was to predict if a customer is Happy or Not Happy based on customer survey data Applied techniques like Hyperparameter tunning, feature engineering, and stratify.
+SVC, Logistic Regression, Random Forest algorithms
 + Customer Retention :- Customer retention prediction using various classification models
 + EDA for Chicago Crimes 2022 dataset
 + Flight Arrivals :- EDA for flight delays at US airports